THEOplayer/android-connector/connectors/uplynk/docs/ping.md

 - `{event}`: Is the current Ping event.
 An event should only be passed when playback starts or when a viewer seeks to a new position.
   Valid values are:

-  - **start**: Pass this event, along `withpt=0`, when the player starts playback.
+  - **start**: Pass this event, along with `pt=0`, when the player starts playback.
 This lets the server know where playback starts and allows the server to fire start events as needed.
   - **seek**: Pass this event when a viewer seeks.
 This resets the timeline to prevent inadvertently firing events for skipped ads.

 - `{freeWheelTime}`: Indicates the playback position, in seconds, right before a viewer seeks to a different position in the timeline.
 This property is mandatory when the freeWheelVideoViews is used.